About The Guides

 After completing courses at the University of Alaska Anchorage for aviation technology and maintenance, and working in the industry for a couple years, I knew I needed to find myself in the high desert if I was to feel content.
 In 2017 I made my venture down and drove 6000 miles until I stumbled upon Sedona and the Verde Valley.
 I stopped in my tracks literally.

 Sabertooth Cat petroglyph near V Bar V ruins site.
-People were around to see this beast and record it.
-Considering all Sabertooth Cats went extinct at the end of the last ice age, throws a stick in the mud for our currant migration theory of the ancient Pueblo peoples.
-(15 miles east of Sedona)
+Can you imagine that there were people around to see this beast and record it!?
+Considering all Sabertooth Cats went extinct at the end of the last ice age(12,000 years ago), throws a stick in the mud for our current migration theory of the ancient Pueblo peoples. (can be found 15 miles east of Sedona)